Jason-Wuuuu/stock_price_prediction/README.md

 - SMA Long
 - RSI
 - MACD
+- EPS Estimate
+- Reported EPS
+- Surprise(%)

 3. Scaling the features using MinMaxScaler for optimal LSTM performance.

 ### Model Architecture

 The LSTM model consists of:

 - Bidirectional LSTM layers to capture patterns from both past and future data points
-- Dense layers with regularization to prevent overfitting
+- Dense layers with L1_L2 regularization to mitigate overfitting
 - Dropout layers to improve generalization
 - An EarlyStopping callback is employed to halt training when the validation loss ceases to decrease, preventing overfitting.

 ### Evaluation Metrics

 The model's performance was evaluated using the following metrics:

 - R-squared (R²): 0.86, indicating a high level of predictive accuracy
-- Mean Absolute Percentage Error (MAPE): 2.72%, suggesting low prediction errors
+- Mean Absolute Percentage Error (MAPE): 2.2%, suggesting low prediction errors

 ![Model](https://github.com/Jason-Wuuuu/stock_price_prediction/blob/main/output/score.png)